UrbanInstitute/nccs/_stories/ceo-compensation-methodology.md

 directly list a Chief Executive Officer, while many list director, president, or other titles to describe their organization leader.
 Simply identifying which person serves performs the function the CEO is a task in-and-of itself.
-See our project on name classifications for more details. \[LINK HERE TO NAME CLEANING PROJECT\]
+See our [project](https://github.com/Nonprofit-Open-Data-Collective/titleclassifier) on name classifications for more details.

 <span class="image placeholder" original-image-src="appraisal-set2.png"
 original-image-title=""></span>